AVPU

 The AVPU scale (an acronym from "alert, verbal, pain, unresponsive") is a system by which a health care professional can measure and record a patient's level of consciousness.
 It is mostly used in emergency medicine protocols, and within first aid.

-It is a simplification of the Glasgow Coma Scale, which assesses a patient response in three measures: eyes, voice and motor skills.
+It is a simplification of the Glasgow Coma Scale, which assesses a patient response to different stimuli in three measures: eye opening, vocal response, and motor function.
 The AVPU scale should be assessed using these three identifiable traits, looking for the best response of each.

 Meaning of the mnemonic

 The AVPU scale has four possible outcomes for recording (as opposed to the 13 possible outcomes on the Glasgow Coma Scale).
 The assessor should always work from best (A) to worst (U) to avoid unnecessary tests on patients who are clearly conscious.
 The four possible recordable outcomes are: